dannyfa/Inflationary_Flows/README.md

 Second command will load the files output by first command and will use these to calculate cross-correlations across different time pts/lags.
 Computed cross-correlatices of network outputs and residuals are saved to files named `{data-name}_{schedule}_autocorrelations_times0_{t}.npz`  for each time pt t.
-Plots shown in **Appendix C.1** were obtained by looking into network residual cross-correlations (under `net_residuals_acs` key of output files).
+Plots shown in **Appendix C.3** were obtained by looking into network residual cross-correlations (under `net_residual_acs` key of output files).

 ## Acknowledgments

-This implementation relies heavily on the following pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm), containing the official pytorch implementation of work proposed in this paper: [Elucidating the Design Space of Diffusion-Based Generative Models, Karras et al., 2022](https://openreview.net/pdf?id=k7FuTOWMOc7).
+This implementation is based on the following pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm), containing the official pytorch implementation of work proposed in this paper: [Elucidating the Design Space of Diffusion-Based Generative Models, Karras et al., 2022](https://openreview.net/pdf?id=k7FuTOWMOc7).
 Original repository/code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).